About Unions!

 “Right to Work” = Wrong for Missouri

 I am in firm opposition to “Right to Work” (RTW) laws.
-While Missouri voters overturned the Missouri General Assembly’s Right to Work law in 2018 by a two-to-one margin, that hasn’t stopped legislators, corporations, and lobbyists from trying to bring a RTW law back to Missouri in almost every year since.
-As we have seen in other states, RTW laws have negative impacts on workers, communities, and unions.
+While Missouri voters overturned the Missouri General Assembly’s Right to Work law in 2018 by a two-to-one margin, that hasn’t stopped legislators, corporations, and lobbyists from trying to bring a RTW law back to Missouri almost every year since.
+RTW laws have negative impacts on workers, communities, and unions.
 These laws often result in lower wages and reduced access to health and retirement benefits–for both union AND non-union workers.
 They enable corporations and executives to have more power and keep a larger percentage of the money.
-Without a union presence, job sites may have lower safety standards, particularly if higher-ups want to cut corners to save money.
+Without a union presence, job sites may have lower safety standards.
 This may lead to more accidents and injuries on the job.
 “Right to Work” laws won’t help Missouri workers.

 My labor union partners

-I am a proud member of the Missouri National Education Association, and I'm honored to have received their recommendation several months back.
+I am a proud member of the Missouri National Education Association, and I'm honored to have received their recommendation in my race to become State Represenative.
 I have also been endorsed by the Missouri AFL-CIO, North County Labor Club, and the Missouri-Kansas Laborers District Council, and I have received support from many labor union locals in and around St. Louis and Missouri.
+Most important to me is that I’ve received the support of my fellow union members and working families.

 with Brandon Flinn, Laborers Local 42